-- A. "Strong winds blow across ice-covered ocean waters." (paragraph 1) - B. "It's about as far north as you can go." (paragraph 2) - C. "This bear spends all spring, summer, and fall eating and storing up fat." (paragraph 4) - D. "The seal is a fast swimmer and can stay underwater for 30 minutes at a time." (paragraph 8) - E. "Like you, many Arctic animals change their coats with the seasons." (paragraph 9) - F. "When temperatures drop, the owl crouches on the ground behind an object that can block the wind." (paragraph12)
+A. "Strong winds blow across ice-covered ocean waters." (paragraph 1)

+B. "It's about as far north as you can go." (paragraph 2)

+C. "This bear spends all spring, summer, and fall eating and storing up fat." (paragraph 4)

+D. "The seal is a fast swimmer and can stay underwater for 30 minutes at a time." (paragraph 8)

+E. "Like you, many Arctic animals change their coats with the seasons." (paragraph 9)

+F. "When temperatures drop, the owl crouches on the ground behind an object that can block the wind." (paragraph12)

 Use text features and search tools (e.g., key words, sidebars, hyperlinks) to locate information relevant to a given topic efficiently.
 Essential Element of the NJSLS: With guidance and support, use text features including headings and key words to locate information in a text.

-Student Population Critical Knowledge and Skills Essential Questions Sample Activities/Lesson Starters General Education ESL Levels 4-5 WIDA 2: Reading, Speaking Special Education Students - High Group Identify the unique features and organization of informational text (text features, and search tools) Use the unique features to find and manage information specific to the topic Demonstrate proficiency in using the tools to locate information What can you do if you don't understand?
+Student Popula ion Critical Knowledge and Skills Essential Questions Sample Activities/Lesson Starters General Education ESL Levels 4-5 WIDA 2: Reading Speaking Special Education Students - High G Identify the unique features and organization of informational text (text features, and search tools) Use the unique features to find and manage information specific to th What can you do if you don't understand?
 How is the information organized?
 Can you locate key words?
-Which information would you find more relevant?
-If you were using the computer to search for your topics, which words would you use to start your search?
-Chart a list of text features with examples of each Work in partners on using key words to search a given topic
+Which information Chart a list of text features with examples of each Work in partners on using key words to search a given topic

-· ESL Levels 2.5-3.9 · Understand the · Do you know what · Create a class anchor chart making a list of · WIDA 2: Reading, unique features and organization of informational text to do if you don't understand? text features with examples of each Speaking informational text · Work in partners on using key words to
+· ESL Levels 2.5-3.9 • Understand the • Do you know what • Create a class anchor chart making a list of • WIDA 2: Reading, unique features and organization of informational text to do if you don't understand? text features with examples of each Speaking informational text · Work in partners on using key words to

-Special Education Students - Mid Group With support use the unique features to find information specific to the topic Demonstrate knowledge in using the tools to locate information Is the information organized by?
+Special Education Students - Mid Group (text features, and search tools) With support use the unique features to find information specific to the topic Demonstrate knowledge in using the tools to locate information Is the information organized by ?
 Can you locate 2 key words?
-Which information would you find more relevant or?
-If you were using the computer to search for your topics, would you use words to start your search? -- --
+Which information would you find more relevant or? search a given topic.

-· ESL Levels 1-2.4 · · Understand there are · If you don't · Create a class anchor chart making a list of WIDA 2: Reading, unique features and organization of understand can you do? text features with examples of each Speaking informational text (text features, and · Is the information · Work in small groups on using key words · Special Education search tools) organized by to search a given topic with teacher Students - Low · With support use the ? support.
 Teacher will provide students with a checklist of steps to follow.
+If you were using the computer to search for your topics, would you use words to start your search?

-Group unique features to search information specific to the topic · Can you locate one key word? • · Demonstrate · Is knowledge in understanding how to information relevant?
+• ESL Levels 1-2.4 • • Understand there are • If you don't • Create a class anchor chart making a list of WIDA 2: Reading, unique features and organization of understand can you do? text features with examples of each Speaking informational text (text features, and • Is the information • Work in small groups on using key words · Special Education search tools) organized by to search a given topic with teacher Students - Low • With support use the ? support.
+Teacher will provide students with a checklist of steps to follow.
+Group unique features to search information specific to the topic • Can you locate one key word? • Demonstrate • Is knowledge in understanding how to information relevant?

-use the tools to locate information · If you were using the computer to search for your topics, would you use words to start your search? ------------------------------------- ---
+use the tools to locate information If you were using the computer to search for your topics, would you use words to start your search? -- ---